CLASSIFICATION NO. 166

 The Sustainability Supervisor is responsible to provide the Department Director through the Division Manager with recommendations for consideration by the Board of County Commissioners for integrating the concepts of sustainability contained in the County Sustainability Policy and in the Oregon Sustainability Act (ORS 184.421).
 Sustainability is a method of making decisions that will improve the health of the County’s economy, community and environment.
 These duties will be performed within the organization and throughout the communities, including addressing current methods and practices that could be made more sustainable, researching new and emerging technology and sustainability practices, educating the organization regarding sustainable practices and developing and implementing sustainability goals and strategies.
 The incumbent will also supervise staff primarily responsible for the County’s recycling and waste reduction programs and activities.

-The Sustainability Supervisor differs from the Waste Reduction Coordinator classification, whose responsibilities are more related to overall waste reduction coordinating, monitoring and fee analysis, and from the Community Environment Manager, whose responsibilities cover the overall management of the functional areas of Waste Reduction and Recycling, Code Compliance and Dump Stoppers, and Sustainability.
+The Sustainability Supervisor differs from the Sustainability Analyst, Senior classification, whose responsibilities are more related to overall waste reduction coordinating, monitoring, fee analysis and lead work.
+It also differs from the Building Codes Administrator, whose responsibilities cover the overall management of the functional areas of Waste Reduction and Recycling, Code Enforcement, Sustainability and other programs within the Building Codes Division.

 Duties may include but are not limited to the following: